MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/add-scrolling-screen.md

 In a canvas app, create a screen that users can scroll to show different items.
 For example, create a phone app that shows data in several charts, which users can display if they scroll.

 When you add multiple controls in a section, the controls maintain their relative positions within that section, regardless if it's a phone app or a tablet app.
-Note that the [screen size and orientation](set-aspect-ratio-portrait-landscape.md) may determine how the sections are arranged.
+[Screen size and orientation](set-aspect-ratio-portrait-landscape.md) may also affect how the sections are arranged.

 [!INCLUDE [app-customization-requirements](../../includes/app-customization-requirements.md)]